-Subject to the provisions and in accordance with the terms of the annexed Notice of Sale dated October 9, 2018 which is hereby made a part of this proposal, we hereby offer to purchase the principal amount of the Notes specified below at the interest rate per annum plus the premium, if any, specified below, and to pay therefor said principal amount, premium, if any, and interest accrued on said Notes to the date of their delivery, if any.
+Subject to the provisions and in accordance with the terms of the annexed Notice of Sale dated October 7, 2019 which is hereby made a part of this proposal, we hereby offer to purchase the principal amount of the Notes specified below at the interest rate per annum plus the premium, if any, specified below, and to pay therefor said principal amount, premium, if any, and interest accrued on said Notes to the date of their delivery, if any.
 The following is our computation of the net interest rate, made as provided in the above-mentioned Notice of Sale, but not constituting any part of the foregoing proposal.

-Of the \$6,100,000 Bond Anticipation Notes of the Town of Watertown, dated October 25, 2018, maturing October 24, 2019, we bid the following:
+Of the \$5,000,000 Bond Anticipation Notes of the Town of Watertown, dated October 24, 2019, maturing October 23, 2020, we bid the following:

 Principal Amount \$ Principal Amount \$

 Interest Rate % Interest Rate %

 Premium \$ Premium \$

 Net Interest Rate (four decimals) % Net Interest Rate (four decimals) %

 Principal Amount \$ Principal Amount \$

-Interest Rate - % Interest Rate %
+Interest Rate % Interest Rate %

 Premium \$ Premium \$

 Net Interest Rate (four decimals) % Net Interest Rate (four decimals) %

 Name of Address of

-Address of Didde er:

 Signature of Of Authorized Agent of

-Telephone N lumbe er:
+Telephone N lumb er: